---

 [View Advanced tab tutorial.](https://docs.posimyth.com/tpae/advanced-tab/)

-How to edit mobile menu in WordPress Elementor?
+**Q: How do I edit the mobile menu in WordPress Elementor?**

-To edit the mobile menu in Elementor, you need to use the Mobile Menu widget from The Plus Addons for Elementor.
-Add the widget to your header template to ensure it appears across your site.
-You can customize menu items, icons, and links directly within the widget settings.
-Remember to select a styleu2014either single or split mobile menuu2014based on your design preference.
+A: To edit the mobile menu in Elementor, you need to use the Mobile Menu widget from The Plus Addons for Elementor.
+You can add the widget in your header template to ensure it appears throughout your site.
+From there, you can customize menu items, add icons, and set links.
+Make sure to select the desired menu style and position for optimal display.

-What common mistakes do users make when setting up the Mobile Menu widget?
+**Q: What common mistakes do people make when setting up the mobile menu?**

-A common mistake is not activating the Mobile Menu widget after installation.
-Ensure you go to The Plus Addons u2192 Widgets and toggle on the Mobile Menu.
-Additionally, users often overlook the importance of setting the minimum width for the mobile menu visibility, which can lead to display issues on smaller screens.
+A: A common mistake is not activating the Mobile Menu widget after installation.
+Users should navigate to The Plus Addons u2192 Widgets and ensure the Mobile Menu is toggled on.
+Additionally, neglecting to set the minimum width for visibility can lead to the menu not displaying correctly on smaller screens.

-What settings work best for a mobile menu in Elementor?
+**Q: What settings work best for creating an off-canvas mobile menu?**